Gene Snitsky: Early career (1997–2003)

 Snisky trained with the Allentown, Pennsylvania-based World Xtreme Wrestling (WXW) and competed in the promotion under the name "Mean" Gene Snitsky.
 He won the tag-team championship along with his partner Robb Harper as the Twin Tackles, under a football gimmick.
 When he entered singles competition, he won the WXW Heavyweight Championship.
 In 2013, Snitsky was inducted into the WXW Hall of Fame.

 World Wrestling Entertainment (2003–2008, 2023)

 Developmental territories (2003-2004)

-Snisky had a tryout match with the World Wrestling Entertainment (WWE) the day after winning the WXW Championship on October 20, 2003, in Wilkes-Barre, Pennsylvania at a Raw taping.
+Snitsky had a tryout match with World Wrestling Entertainment (WWE) the day after winning the WXW Championship on October 20, 2003, in Wilkes-Barre, Pennsylvania at a Raw taping.
 Snisky, wrestling as Gene Snitsky, was defeated by fellow WXW wrestler "Smooth" Tommy Suede.
 It was following this match that he was signed to a developmental deal and sent to Ohio Valley Wrestling (OVW).
 Snisky wrestled in OVW as "Mean" Gene Mondo (a name inspired by "Mean" Gene Okerlund), and was presented as the kayfabe brother of Mike Mondo.